italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 resulting final RP Metadata, associating them to an expiry date.
 After that date, it will renew the RP Metadata, according to the Trust Chain renewal procedure.

-After obtaining the final Metadata, the Provider validates the RP request, according to the procedures defined in the Federation's guidelines.
+After obtaining the final Metadata, the Provider validates the RP request.

-In case an RP has an SA as a superior Entity and not directly the TA, the procedure of achieving and validating the Entity Configuration of the RP occurs through the Entity Statement published by the SA towards the RP and through validating the Entity Configuration of the SA with the Entity Statement issued by the TA towards the SA.
+In case an RP has a SA as a superior Entity and not directly the TA, the procedure of achieving and validating the Entity Configuration of the RP occurs through the Entity Statement published by the SA towards the RP and through validating the Entity Configuration of the SA with the Entity Statement issued by the TA towards the SA.
 If the threshold of the maximum number of vertical Intermediaries, defined by the value **max_path_length**, is exceeded, the OP stops the process of Federation Entity Discovery and rejects the RP request.